Bounds on the conditional and average treatment effect with unobserved confounding factors

 We draw the treatment assignment according to

 where $\alpha_0$ is a constant controlling the overall treatment assignment ratio.
-This model satisfies the $\Gamma$-\cornfield{} condition, since
+This model satisfies the $\Gamma_{\rm data}$-\cornfield{} condition, since

-In this experiment, unobserved confounding inflates the na\"ve treatment effect estimator that ignores unobserved confounding factors.
-When $Z=1$, $U$ is more likely to be positive than when $Z=0$, which inflates the mean of treated units, i.e., $\E[Y(1) \mid Z=1, X=x] > \E[Y(1) \mid X=x]$.
-Therefore, we expect that the upper bound from the sensitivity analysis is above the true ATE, while the lower bound is only slightly below the truth, assuming that we choose $\Gamma$ in our analysis to be close to, but no smaller than, that used to simulate the data.
+Across all experiments, we set $\tau = 1$ and \smash{$\Gamma_{\rm data} = \exp(1)$}.
+Unless otherwise stated, we used the same $\Gamma$ in our sensitivity analysis as the level of confounding \smash{$\Gamma_{\rm data}$} used to generate the data.
+Here, unobserved confounding inflates estimates that assume unconfoundedness: when $Z=1$, $U$ is more likely to be positive than when $Z=0$, which inflates the mean of treated units, i.e., $\E[Y(1) \mid Z=1, X=x] > \E[Y(1) \mid X=x]$.
+We expect that the upper bound from the sensitivity analysis is above the true ATE, while the lower bound is only slightly below the truth, assuming that we choose $\Gamma \ge \Gamma_{\rm data}$, but not by too much.

-In the first set of simulations, we simulate data with a small number of observed covariates ($d=4$) to examine the finite sample performance of the proposed sensitivity analysis procedure as the sample size increases.
-We estimate all relevant parameters non-parametrically: $\what\mu_{z,z}(\cdot)$ by the polynomial (power series) sieve estimator, the propensity score $\what{e}_1(\cdot)$ by a random forest estimator, and $\what\theta_z(\cdot)$ by the non-parametric estimator from Section~\ref{sec:cate-sensitivity} using the polynomial sieve, with all tuning parameters (sieve size and regularization) selected via 10-fold cross-validations.
-In simulating the data, we set the ATE $\tau=1,~\Gamma=\exp(1),~\beta=(0.513, 0.045, 0.700, 0.646)$ and $\mu=(0.709, 0.438, 0.200, 0.767),$ and the same $\Gamma$ is used for both simulation and analysis.
+In the first set of simulations, we simulate data with a moderate number of observed covariates ($d=20$), where we observe the proposed sensitivity analysis procedure quickly approaches it's asymptotic behavior as sample size grows.
+For these simulations, we use the \texttt{xgboost} implementation, validating the performance of our semiparametric method when the nuisance parameters are estimated well, even if lacking in formal convergence guarantees.